wearefair/interview/platform/platform.md

 Functional spec
 ---------------

+Choose **one** of the following projects to implement.
 The UX/UI is totally up to you.
-If you like, get creative and add additional features a user might find useful!
+If you'd like, get creative and add additional features a user might find useful!

 ### Email Service